Siegric/sts2_char_portalcraft/README.md

 ## Artifact Fusion

-Artifacts are token cards (Retain + Exhaust) that fuse into higher tiers while in hand.
-Fusing is free — energy is spent only on raw play.
-Tiers `T0 → T3`:

 | Tier | Cards | Fuse rules |
 |---|---|---|
 | T0 | `GearOfAmbition`, `GearOfRemembrance` | Any T0 pairs with any T0.
 Played card determines result: Ambition → `StrikerArtifact`, Remembrance → `FortifierArtifact` |